-Please select from the options below and click "Add to basket" to choose your donation preference.
+Please select from the options below to expand and click "Add to basket" to choose your donation preference.

 The International Institute for Human-Animal Networks conducts research on the health, well-being, and conservation of animals in managed environments.
 From this, we provide outreach to nonprofit and governmental organizations through informed consultation and train staff and students at the undergraduate, graduate and postdoctoral levels.